Adrita-Khan/Modified-Gravity/README.md

 # Modified Gravity with Cross-Correlation

-Welcome to **Modified Gravity** — a project developed to test and constrain modified gravity (MG) theories through cross-correlations between galaxy surveys and CMB lensing measurements.
+Welcome to **Modified Gravity**.
 This repository contains all necessary components to understand, execute, and contribute to the project, alongside essential resources and outlined development goals.

 ---